timcreatedit/smooth_video_progress/README.md

 Look no further than this package.
 It will make your video progress bars look smooooth ✨

-## Check it out:
-Since this is a GIF, the framerate is reduced, but rest assured that the bottom slider animates at the same framerate as your app.

 ![Demo GIF](demo.gif)

+> Since this is a GIF, the framerate is reduced, but rest assured that the bottom slider animates at the same framerate as your app.

 ## Features